 As a school, we want to learn from the best practice in Wales and beyond by:

-– planning interventions that focus on improving the attainment of pupils from deprived backgrounds, regularly monitoring pupils’ progress and evaluating the impact of the intervention;
+– planning interventions that focus on improving the attainment of learners from low income households, regularly monitoring learner progress and evaluating the impact of the intervention;

 – integrating plans for the effective use of the PDG into the School Improvement Plan, basing our practice on sound evidence and including them as part of a whole school strategy;

-– balancing whole school strategies with targeted interventions to ensure that all learners entitled to free school meals benefit as individuals, whilst the whole school develops its ability to support every learner to achieve their full potential.
+– balancing whole school strategies with targeted interventions to ensure that all learners from low income households benefit as individuals, whilst the whole school develops its ability to support every learner to achieve their full potential.

-Each school in Wales is allocated a sum of money the ‘Pupil Development Grant (PDG)’ based on the number of pupils who are entitled to free school meals (eFSM) or are Looked After Children (LAC).
-In 2017-18 was allocated £15,050.
+Each school in Wales is allocated a sum of money the ‘Pupil Development Grant (PDG)’ based on the number of learners who are eligible for free school meals (eFSM) and learners who are Looked After Children (LAC).

-At Barker’s Lane we have high expectations for all our pupils and aim to ensure that the necessary support is focused on individual needs of each and every child.
+At Barker’s Lane we have high expectations for all our learners and aim to ensure that the necessary support is focused on individual needs of each and every child.

 It is not appropriate for the school to publish a detailed plan as it could identify individual pupils.